-3. BASIS OF PREPARATION AND CHANGES TO ACCOUNTING POLICIES
+3. BASIS OF PREPARATION

-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Certified Public Accountants ("SOCPA") (collectively referred to as "IFRS as endorsed in the KSA").
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs"), as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Certified Public Accountants ("SOCPA") (collectively referred to as "IFRS as endorsed in the KSA") and applicable provisions of Investment Funds Regulations issued by the Board of Capital Market Authority, Fund's terms and conditions and Investment memorandum.

-These financial statements have been prepared on a historical cost basis, except for investments at fair value through profit or loss which are stated at their fair value and also using the accruals basis of accounting and the going concern concept.
+These financial statements have been prepared on a historical cost basis, except for Financial assets at fair value through profit or loss (FVTPL) which are stated at their fair value.